Chapter 12.24

 D. Fire or carry any firecracker, torpedo or fireworks;

-E. Make any fire or cook any food, except at places designated by the park commission for such use;
+E. Make any fire or cook any food;

-No person shall throw or place or cause to be thrown or placed any dirt, filth or foreign matter in the waters of, or near to the waters of, any pool, tank or reservoir in any park, square, avenue, grounds or recreation center.
+No person shall throw or place or cause to be thrown or placed any dirt, filth or foreign matter in the waters of, or near to the waters of, any pool, tank or reservoir in any park, square, avenue, or grounds.
 (Ord.
+701 § 2 (Exh.
+1), 2012; Ord.
 23 § 23, 1940)

-No parent, guardian or custodian of a minor shall permit or allow such minor to do any act or thing in any park, square, avenue, grounds or recreation center prohibited by the provisions of this chapter.
+No parent, legal guardian or legal custodian of a minor shall permit or allow such minor to do any act or thing in any park, square, avenue, or grounds prohibited by the provisions of this chapter.
 (Ord.
+701 § 2 (Exh.
+1), 2012; Ord.
 23 § 25, 1940)

 A. Farnham Martin Park is recognized by the city as having unique characteristics, based upon its immediate contiguity to residential property on one side, and its use as the entrance way to the Malaga Cove Library located on the other side.
 Group gatherings at Farnham Martin Park would, therefore, create significant adverse impacts to both private property and the public in general if permitted to occur without control.